-In this blog, I will take you through the key aspects of ” Data Protection Law in UAE “, its provisions, and how it impacts both businesses and individuals.
+In this blog, I aim to guide you through the main aspects of Data Protection Law in UAE, its requirements and how this affects businesses and individuals.

-The PDPL serves as the cornerstone of data privacy regulation in the UAE, aiming to provide a legal framework for protecting the personal data of individuals.
-It applies to both public and private entities that process personal data within the country, ensuring the protection of personal information, fostering trust in the digital economy, and aligning with global data protection standards.
+The PDPL is the backbone of regulatory developments in the area of data privacy in the UAE, and the purpose of this regulation is to create a legal mechanism for protecting the personal data of individuals.
+It will cover both the publicly-owned and privately-owned business that handles personal data in the country and guarantee the protection of personal information, build trust in the digital economy, and be consistent with international standards of data protection.

 Scope of the PDPL